openebs/website/website/src/blogs/2019-03-26-litmus-journey-of-a-storage-e2e-and-chaos-framework-for-kubernetes.md

 ## Litmus e2e test result visualization

 One of the important enablers for the adoption of any given test (suite) into a CI framework is the result mechanism to determine success/failure.
-During the said period, Litmus moved over from extracting results from test container logs to storing this information in a Kubernetes static custom resource (“*litmusresult”, which is updated by the test code at the beginning & end of test execution via a JSON merge patch operation*), with the resource name dynamically generated based on user tags.
+During the said period, Litmus moved over from extracting results from test container logs to storing this information in a Kubernetes static custom resource (*“litmusresult”, which is updated by the test code at the beginning & end of test execution via a JSON merge patch operation*), with the resource name dynamically generated based on user tags.
 This resource also holds other test metadata such as *appType*, *testType*, *testStatus *etc., apart from the actual *verdict *(result).
 CI jobs that implement/run the litmusbooks can be configured to derive job status from these CRs.
 ![](/content/images/2020/01/cr-structure.png)A jinja template describing the result CR structure
 ## Other notable enhancements